uclapi/uclapi/frontend/README.md

 ## Things to note

 ## Webpack
-Running `npm-start` will start webpack in auto-rebuild mode where it will watch for changes and rebuild if necessary.
+Running `npm start` will start webpack in auto-rebuild mode where it will watch for changes and rebuild if necessary.
 Running `npm run profile` will generate a `stats.json` file which can be analysed with something like [webpack-bundle-analyzer](https://github.com/webpack-contrib/webpack-bundle-analyzer) to identify areas for possible optimisation

 ### Django templates